hanabi/hanabi.github.io/docs/level-14.md

   - Cathy now knows that since two blind-plays happened in a row, she does **not** have the red 3 and that she was *Bluffed*.
   - At first, Donald thought that the red card in his hand was red 2 (as a *Play Clue*).
   - After Bob blind-played, Donald thought that the red card in his hand was red 3 (as a *Finesse*).
-  - After Cathy blind-played, Donald knows that he must have the red 4 (as a *Double Half Bluff*).
+  - After Cathy blind-played, Donald knows that his card was not a valid *Finesse* target for the red 2, and so he must have the red 4 (as a *Double Half Bluff*)
+  - (Donald knows that it cannot be a red 5, or else Bob would have blind-played his *Second Finesse Position* due to *5 Color Ejection*.)

 <DoubleHalfBluff />

-- Normally, you are only allowed to *Bluff* the very next player (i.e. sitting in *Bluff Seat*).
-The *Double Half Bluff* bends this rule: Alice is in *Bluff Seat* for Bob (the first blind-player) but not in *Bluff Seat* for Cathy (the second blind-player).
-Even though this breaks the *Bluff Seat* rule, the *Double Half Bluff* is still allowed because the *Fib* resolves "immediately", which satisfies *Lie Principle*.

 <br />

-### The Double Bluff
+### The Double Total Bluff

-- Similar to a *Double Half Bluff*, it is also possible to get 2 cards played in a row that are completely unrelated.
-It is distinct from a *Double Half Bluff* because **none** of the blind-played cards connect to the card that is clued.
 - For example, in a 4-player game:
   - Red 1 is currently played on the stacks.
   - Alice clues Donald red, which touches a red 4 as a *Play Clue*.